Lip Service (TV series): Production

 Braun was asked by the BBC to create a UK-based lesbian drama; she stated that the first scene that came to mind when she began writing was "a woman crying in an inappropriate place after finding out her ex is seeing someone else" followed by "someone returning from New York and throwing her ex into a state of panic".
 Those two scenes resulted in the creation of the three lead characters: Cat and Frankie, and Tess.

 Braun gave each of the actors an outline of their character, and then let them develop the full characterisation.
 For Gedmintas, this included cutting her previously long blond hair to a close cut bob.
-A rumor arose that the director gave each cast member a manual on lesbian sex, which they were expected to read before shooting began, but Braun confirmed in an interview with Australia's Star Observer that this was only a myth.
+A rumor arose that the director gave each cast member a manual on lesbian sex, which they were expected to read before shooting began, but Braun confirmed in interview with the Star Observer that this was only a myth.
 The first series was shot in its entirety in Glasgow in winter 2009/10.